blueskyletters/blueskyletters.github.io/_posts/2020-11-03-al-arabian-novel-factory-book-review.md

 Anyone who read Benyamin's _Aadujeevitham_(Goat Days) would be familiar with his heart-touching characters and intense emotions that he portrays through his lucid writing style.
 He brings out the bitterness and harsh realities very frankly.
 There is a certain simplicity that captured me, yet the seriousness of the theme wasn't lost.
 That is why I think Benyamin is a writer who writes for everyone.

-I have understood that historical fiction is one of my preferred genre and I would like to read more in the future.
+I have understood that historical fiction is a genre that really pleases my reading buds and I would like to read more in the future.

 If you are interested in historical fiction or want to read about Arab countries, without a biased opinion.